 • Cost Management: The CFO and Controller are both involved in a business’s cost control process, ensuring optimal funds allocation and efficient resource use.

 • Collaboration: Both work with other departments within the organization to gather financial information and ensure that the budgetary needs across the organization are prioritized and met accordingly.
+The Controller plays a crucial role in implementing internal control systems to maintain the accuracy and security of the company’s financial systems.

 Differences between a CFO and a Controller